mgolshenas/Thesis/README.md

 10.Output: Linear activation for regression.

-11.Compiles the model using Adam optimizer, mean squared error (MSE) loss, and mean absolute error (MAE) metric.
+11. Compiles the model using Adam optimizer, mean squared error (MSE) loss, and mean absolute error (MAE) metric.

-12.Trains the model on training patches with validation on test patches.
+12. Trains the model on training patches with validation on test patches.

-13.Evaluates performance using RMSE and R².
+13. Evaluates performance using RMSE and R².

 **Output**